Barbara Bush's funeral will be attended by Melania Trump, Clintons, others

 Clinton beat Bush’s husband when he ran for re-election in the 1992 election.
 But he has since grew close to his predecessor and Barbara Bush, visiting them at their summer home in Kennebunkport, Maine.
 Clinton often joked that he spent so much time with the Bushes that he’d become like a member of the family.

-Fox News’ Mike Emanuel and The Associated Press contributed to this report.
+Fox News’ Jenny Buchholz, Mike Emanuel and The Associated Press contributed to this report.